lightyfr/lightyfr/README.md

 ## 🚀 Projects & Contributions

+- **Dusk IDE**
+  Founder and CEO at Dusk, building a agenic AI IDE with innovative feauters, built of VS Code.
+Technologies used: Electron, Node.JS, Python, Gulp

 - **Pyupil Web Application**
   Building a productivity app for students, featuring tools like academic planning and Pyupil AI, aimed at enhancing student productivity.
 Technologies used: TypeScript, JavaScript, Next.js, Vercel, SCSS.